At the present time we have several endowed funds to support students wishing to study in Italy:

 We are eager to create some analogous funds for the French program in our department.
 Gifts that are not earmarked for specific endowments are applied to our general Development Fund.

 We in French & Italian mourn the passing of our former colleague and chair, Phil Watts, who taught 20th c.
 French literature and film at Pitt from 1992 until 2006.
 A campus memorial service was held on Friday, October 4 at 2pm and a memorial fund (selection of fund is on second page of online form) has been established in his honor.
 This fund supports students in French studies and a binannual lecture "The Watts Lecture."
 In 2018, Richard Watts (Washington) was the inaugural speaker.
-In 2020, the lecture will celebrate the 70th anniversary of the publication of Simone de Beauvoir's The Second Sex with two lectures by Manon Garcia (Harvard).
+In 2020, the lecture celebrated the 70th anniversary of the publication of Simone de Beauvoir's The Second Sex with two lectures by Manon Garcia (Harvard).